 - Kitchen Floors: Of course, you’ll want to disinfect your kitchen correctly, and that includes your floors as well.
 Remember, just because your floors look clean doesn’t mean you disinfected them properly.

 Another excellent method for cleaning your oven is to use a good steam cleaning machine to disinfect it.
 I always use my portable steam cleaner for so many chores around my home.
 And it’s chemical-free too!

 Disinfecting your kitchen using the above method doesn’t mean you need to clean for hours.
-You can create your checklist, take on step at a time, and finish in under an hour.
+Instead, you can create your checklist, take one step at a time, and finish in under an hour.

 How Often Should You Disinfect Your Kitchen?

 In short, many germs, viruses, and bacteria remain in an active state for several hours or even days.
-Therefore, during these challenging times, we highly recommended to disinfect daily those areas that we come in contact with often.
+Therefore, during these challenging times, we highly recommend disinfecting those areas we often encounter daily.

 Also, if someone is ill and comes in contact with surfaces in your kitchen, be sure to disinfect at least every three hours.
 More so, if you were in public places, you should thoroughly wash your hands and disinfect your kitchen as well.

 More importantly, don’t forget to disinfect your groceries upon arriving home from the store.
 It’s essential to keep your food items disinfected as well.
 It takes me about 20 minutes for a full shopping load and 5-10 minutes for a few bags of groceries.

 When prepping food, you should make sure you keep separate disinfectant cutting boards for meats and vegetables.
 It’s also a good idea to clean all of your utensils, dishes, pots, and pans in your dishwasher as well.